pyca/cryptography/docs/hazmat/primitives/padding.rst

         :param bytes data: The data you wish to pass into the context.
         :return bytes: Returns the data that was padded or unpadded.
+        :raises TypeError: Raised if data is not bytes.
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`.

     .. method:: finalize()